freelawproject/free.law/content/party-attorney-firm-search.md

     </a>
 </div>

-We're thrilled to announce that today we are launching party, attorney, and firm search for the [RECAP Archive of PACER documents][archive].
+Today we are launching party, attorney, and firm search for the [RECAP Archive of PACER documents][archive].
 This unlocks powerful new ways to do your research.

 For example, consider the following queries: